 Officer Hamilton deployed K9 Hoyt into the shed to apprehend the suspect and followed behind.
 While inside, Officer Hamilton observed an object in the suspect’s hand that appeared to be a handgun and saw the suspect point it toward him.
 Fearing for his life and the life of his K9 partner, Officer Hamilton fired one shot, striking the suspect and stopping the threat.
 The suspect was pronounced deceased at the scene.

-Following the incident, Officer Hamilton was placed on administrative leave, which is standard procedure after a critical incident, pending a full investigation by the State Bureau of Investigation (SBI).
-After completing its investigation, the SBI presented its findings to the Guilford County District Attorney’s Office.
-The District Attorney elected to present the case to a grand jury, which returned an indictment charging Officer Hamilton with voluntary manslaughter.
+Following the incident, Officer Hamilton was placed on administrative leave.
+The North Carolina State Bureau of Investigation (NCSBI) completed a full review, and the case was presented to a grand jury, which returned a voluntary manslaughter indictment.
 Officer Hamilton was subsequently terminated from his position, resulting in the loss of his pension and benefits.

-After four years and thousands of dollars in legal expenses, Officer Hamilton’s case went to trial on January 12, 2026.
-The District Attorney’s Office presented its case to a jury over the course of approximately two weeks.
-At the close of the District Attorney's Office evidence, Officer Hamilton’s defense attorneys filed a motion to dismiss, arguing that the evidence presented, failed to meet the legal elements of the charge.
-The judge agreed and dismissed all charges, citing lack of evidence to continue.
+After four years and in excess of $400,000 in legal expenses, Officer Hamilton’s case went to trial in January 2026.
+The prosecutors presented their case to a jury over the course of approximately two weeks.
+At the close of the prosecution's evidence, North Carolina Superior Court Judge David Hall dismissed all the charges against Officer Hamilton as a matter of law, for lack of sufficient evidence.

 Throughout this ordeal, Matt and his wife, Sandy, endured significant emotional stress and financial hardship.
 They were forced to fund the legal defense out of pocket and still carry a substantial balance owed to his attorneys, who worked tirelessly to defend his freedom.